-It is well known that protein misfolds occur in a wide variety of biological processes and diseases.
+Protein misfolds occur in a wide variety of biological processes and diseases.
 We may leverage our scientific insights in neurodegeneration and neuroinflammation and advanced tools in molecular biology, biochemistry, and imaging to expand our science to other diseases.
 New indications and new drug development approaches may complement our initial focus on Alzheimer's disease.

 Preclinical programs are always visionary, sometimes innovative and often of high biomedical potential.
-However, by definition, such programs are exploratory and risky.
-Moreover, most preclinical programs fail for scientific or other reasons, regardless of the amount of effort or resources that are brought to bear upon such programs.
-For these reasons, in general we do not intend to disclose our preclinical programs until such time as they become material to our pipeline of product candidates.
+By definition, such programs are exploratory and risky.
+Most preclinical programs fail for scientific or other reasons, regardless of the amount of effort or resources that are brought to bear.
+For these reasons, we do not intend to disclose our preclinical programs until they become material to our pipeline of product candidates.